R-Tharanka/coding-club-webdev1/README.md

 ## 🔧 Usage
 - **Theme Toggle**: Click the moon/sun icon in the top-right to switch between dark and light modes
 - **Navigation**: Use the navbar links to jump between sections
+- **Mobile Menu**: On smaller screens, click the hamburger icon to open the navigation menu
 - **Gallery**: Scroll down to see images fade in with animation
+- **Digital Rain**: Observe the Matrix-style digital rain effect in the hero section
 - **Back to Top**: Click the arrow button in the footer to scroll smoothly to the top

 ## 📁 Folder Structure